The Holdsworth Center

 “You treat people like family,” her husband once told her.
 That simple observation became a turning point in her leadership journey.

 Dr. Lisa Adams is deputy superintendent of academics and leadership in Temple ISD, a district between Austin and Waco with 8,700 students.
-She’s also a graduate of The Holdsworth Center’s Aspiring Superintendent Leadership Program, where she spent 18 months learning and practicing the skills and mindsets she’ll need to succeed in the superintendency.
+She’s also a graduate of The Holdsworth Center’s Aspiring Superintendent Accelerator, where she spent 18 months learning and practicing the skills and mindsets she’ll need to succeed in the superintendency.

 An effective superintendent influences the success of every teacher, staff member and student in a district.
 But in recent years, the high-stakes nature of the role has started driving people away.